-There are currently four sub-districts of the CBD, each of which provides regulations to reflect the unique characteristics of each area: the Central Core Sub-district, the Beach Sub-district, the West Atlantic Neighborhood Sub-district, and the Railroad Corridor Sub-district.
+There are currently four sub-districts of the CBD, each of which provides regulations that reflect the unique characteristics of each area: the Central Core Sub-district, the Beach Sub-district, the West Atlantic Neighborhood Sub-district, and the Railroad Corridor Sub-district.
 Sections of the CBD regulations, like Architectural Standards, apply to all districts, while other regulations, such as density and uses, vary slightly among the sub-districts.
-To provide regulations that address the unique conditions of the area, the proposed LDR text amendments establish a fifth CBD Sub-district.
+To provide regulations that address the unique conditions of the area, the proposed LDR text amendments establish a fifth CBD Sub-district, the South Pairs Neighborhood Sub-district.
 This sub-district has specific regulations related to the area, including greater front setbacks along South Federal Highway than required in the downtown core, as well as standards related to the three identified conditions:

-Condition A: A density incentive is proposed to encourage three-story townhouses or live work units between the Osceola Park neighborhood and South Federal Highway.
-The intent is to attract lower scale buildings with residential uses to the area.
-The proposed density incentive of 22 du/ac allows redevelopment similar in scale to Mallory Square (located directly to the north of the new Subdistrict).
+Condition A: The adjoining neighborhood is separated by the commercial properties by a rear alley.
+A density incentive is proposed to encourage three-story townhouses or live work units between the Osceola Park neighborhood and South Federal Highway.
+The intent is to encourage lower scale buildings with residential uses to the area.
+The proposed incentive increases the density from 12 du/ac to 22 du/ac for redevelopment similar in scale to Mallory Square (located directly to the north of the new Sub-district).

-Condition B: This central area of the sub-district was determined to be able to handle more density and intensity than the areas adjoining neighborhoods.
+Condition B: This central area of the sub-district was identified as able to handle more density and intensity than the areas abutting neighborhoods.
 Hotels are permitted in this area as conditional uses, but not in the other areas, and the overall building height is slightly higher (but still limited to four stories) to accommodate potential office development.
-A limited duration density incentive up to 50 du/ac is offered for the next four years to spur investment and create new workforce housing options.
+A limited duration incentive increase density from 12 du/ac up to 50 du/ac for the next four years (until December 31, 2025) to spur investment and create new workforce housing options.

-Condition C: No density incentives are offered in this area and additional landscaped buffering is required to continue the palm cluster plantings along SE 7th Avenue over time.
+Condition C: The adjoining neighborhood has houses facing the backs of commercial properties.
+No density incentives are offered in this area primarily due to limitations by the Florida Statutes for properties located within the Coastal High Hazard Area.
+Additional landscaped buffering is required to continue the palm cluster plantings along SE 7th Avenue over time to shield the adjoining Del Rios Shores neighborhood from commercial uses.